MileHacker Logo

 Special Weather Notes

 Hurricane Season runs from June 1st to November 30th.
-Peak activity often occurs from late August to October.
+Peak activity often occurs from the end of August to October.
 Monitor weather forecasts closely.
 Summer temperatures, combined with high humidity, create heat indices able to exceed 100°F (38°C).
 Take precautions against heat exhaustion.